fanteastick/quartz-test/content/hobbies/cool things online/Secure Future Initiative – Secure by Design - Microsoft.md

 ### Secure by default

-Security protections are enabled and enforced by default, require no extra effort, and aren’t optional.
+Security protections are enabled and enforced by default, require no extra effort, and aren't optional.

 ### Secure operations